 Teaching salaries and living expenses in the United States

-Teachers in our program receive a full-time teaching salary from the host school district and typically budget to pay for their own living expenses in the U.S. from the teaching salary including such costs as renting housing, leasing or purchase a car and food.
-Teaching salaries and living expenses in the U.S. will vary considerably due to a number of factors such as years of teaching experience, teaching location, family size and other lifestyle choices.
+Ambassadors in our program receive a full-time teaching salary from the host school district, and typically budget to pay for their own living expenses in the US from the teaching salary, including such costs as renting housing, leasing or purchasing a car and food.
+Teaching salaries and living expenses in the US will vary considerably due to a number of factors such as years of teaching experience, teaching location, family size and other lifestyle choices.

 Estimated monthly pay with federal and state deductions

 Based on a sample $37,000 salary paid over 12 months (Actual salaries, state and federal taxes may vary.)

 *First-year teachers may be eligible for FICA exemption for up to two calendar years, based upon prior presence in the US.